- Is the McNair Program a scholarship?

 McNair Scholars are provided with tremendous help, in order to navigate a difficult and sometimes confusing road to graduate school.
 Scholars are paired with faculty advisors and mentors to serve as role models, research supervisors, offer personalized advice, recommend scholars to conferences in their majors and graduate programs of interest.

 Workshops and seminars on topics such as: research methods, writing a personal statement, choosing a graduate school program, graduate school funding, graduate student success, library and Internet resources, and presentation skills building.
-These things combined with a nine-week faculty mentored summer research project, have a proven track record of success, in preparing McNair Scholars for the kind of work they will do in graduate school.
+These things combined with an eight-week faculty mentored summer research project, have a proven track record of success, in preparing McNair Scholars for the kind of work they will do in graduate school.

 - Be part of the Academic Year Program, each year through your graduation from Penn State, by involvement with regular academic advising meetings, academic enrichment and graduate preparations workshops, etc., and